aforren1/stbpy/README.md

 Currently wraps stb_image, stb_image_resize, and stb_write (though not completely in any case)

-See test.py for usage examples.
+Install with `pip install stbpy`, and see test.py for usage examples.

 git clone --recurse-submodules git://github.com/aforren1/stbpy.git